eulier1/blog/docs/2023/september/perfection-and-time-market.md

 ## Abstract

-Since I'm helping a Client with their Shopify App for Merchants & Customers.
+Helping an Upwork's client with their Shopify App for Merchants & Customers.

 My client with over 7 years of experience with Shopify, teach me a valuable lesson about launch a product.